Scobalula/Cerberus-Repo/README.md

 * Some for loops may not be properly marked, or detected, but this is rare.

-* Custom GSCs compiled using Black Ops III's Mod Tools are not supported.
-This is a decision that will remain forever as we all know how that would end up.

 * Starting with Black Ops III they've started hashing almost everything, including notifies, etc. so some data will output as var_\<hash\>, etc. if it's not found in the name database.

 * Black Ops III also introduced "debug strings".
 Any strings within dev blocks will output as "Dev block strings are not support".